 Winter and other essentials (poles, gaiters, spikes, sunnies, ect): Black Diamond Z Poles – these are by far NOT essential.
 I find them useful in the winter for steep ascents and the occasional descent when not sliding down on my behind.
 I also take them with me on solo hikes and runs for 1. taking some of the pressure off my lower stems and 2. an emergency if I (knock on all the possible wood) break a leg/injure myself in some other way.
 In the winter I’ll also pack ski goggles or Julbo’s in addition to/in place of regular sunnies for the summit.
 My go-to shades are the ones from Goodr – they stay on my small face, are polarized, and tend to not fog up much.
 For traction in the winter I use Kahtoola microspikes which are magic in my humble opinion and my snowshoes are Tubbs Flex Alp.
 The snowshoes were an impulse because I got them on sale but I’m half obsessed and are great for powder and icier conditions alike.
 For keeping your shoes and feet dry (and calves a bit warmer) I recommend a pair or two of gaiters.
 During winter I use these and summer or winter trail “runs” I use these.

-Shoes: Salomon X Ultra Mid boots, Salomon x mission, or Salomon Speedcross 4 trail runners (unless there is considerable snow/very cold (under 30ish on the base) temps I’m in trail runners, preferably in the most obnoxious color I can find).
+Shoes: Salomon X Ultra Winter boots (under 20 degrees/long winter hikes), Salomon X Ultra Mid boots (20-35 degrees/short winter hikes), Salomon x mission, or Salomon Speedcross 4 trail runners.
 I find Salomon works the best for my feet, but this is very individual based on your foot shape and walking pattern!
 Note: I’m a narrower size 6, moderate arch, and supinate (aka I like to walk on the outside of my foot!).

 Apparel: I’ve found what works well for me here and I’ll break it down by temperature range rather than season because summer can be cold and winter can be “toasty”.
 Please use this at your own discretion as our bodies all regulate temperature differently and I know my body but not yours!